 PLEASE NOTE THAT THERE ARE AFFILIATE LINKS IN THIS POST.
-THAT JUST MEANS THAT AT NO COST TO YOU WHEN YOU SHOP THROUGH OUR LINK WE EARN A SMALL PERCENTAGE OF THE SALE.
+THAT MEANS THAT AT NO EXTRA COST TO YOU, WHEN YOU SHOP THROUGH OUR LINKS WE EARN A SMALL PERCENTAGE OF THE SALE.

 - Purple, Green, and Glitter Gold are what we used in the video tutorial

 Heat Press or Easy Press – Any heat source will work (even an iron) but just make sure you have enough pressure and don’t burn the vinyl

 Weeding Tools – This is the set that I used in the video